1

 Avg Cost*

 It’s not easy to decide which college to attend when there so many options available for students.
-College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
-Our “Schools Highly Focused on Media Studies Major in Rhode Island” ranking is part of that endeavor.
+College Factual has developed its “Schools Highly Focused on Media Studies Major in Rhode Island” ranking as one item you can use to help make this decision.

-Across Rhode Island, there were 35 communication and media studies graduates with average earnings and debt of $0 and $0 respectively.
+Across Rhode Island, there were 46 communication & media studies graduates with average earnings and debt of $0 and $0 respectively.

-The colleges and universities that top this list are recognized because their communication and media studies program is one of the largest majors offered at the school.
+The colleges and universities that top this list are recognized because their communication & media studies program is one of the largest majors offered at the school.

 To further help you make the college decision, we’ve developed a unique tool called College Combat that allows you to compare schools based on the factors that matter the most to you.
 Test it out when you get a chance!
 You may also want to bookmark the link and share it with others who are trying to make the college decision.